 Perhaps Krasnoperov really was hurt by the fact that he once fought in Afghanistan.
 In Latvia, to veterans-Afghans, of whom there are over three and a half thousand, the attitude is special.

 In July last year, the security police disrupted the holding of their international rally - the event was to be held near Jelgava under the motto: "Peace is peace, wars are not needed, that's the motto of friendship!"

 A few months earlier, the Independent Morning Newspaper published an article by publicist Janis Lasmanis, who called on the authorities to pay close attention to the unification of Afghans.
 The publicist had fears that "under the roof of these structures are preparing the ground for minds susceptible to Russian ideology, they are prepared, if necessary, to organize assistance in spreading ideas that are unfriendly for Latvia."

-Already at the beginning of this year, in a broadcast of the Latvian program "Nothing Personal" on TV3, a story was shown in which it was alleged that Moscow was allegedly trying to use veteran societies for espionage activities in the Baltic states.
-There also was information that Krasnoperov was a member of the organization of former Afghan warriors "Shuravi" and maintained contacts with his colleagues living in Kaliningrad.
-And the chief of the security police Normund Mezhviets confirmed "Russia's attempts to use veteran organizations for espionage activities in Latvia".
+Already at the beginning of this year, in a broadcast of the Latvian program "Nothing Personal" on TV3, a story was shown in which it was alleged that Moscow was allegedly trying to use veteran societies for espionage operations in the Baltics.
+In the same place, there was information that Krasnoperov was a member of the organization of former Afghan warriors Shuravi and maintained contacts with his colleagues living in Kaliningrad.
+And the chief of the security police Normund Mezhviets confirmed "Russia's attempts to use veteran organizations for espionage activities in Latvia."

 But the portal BaltNews.lv managed to communicate with the participant of events reminiscent of the case Krasnoperova.
 Yelgavchanin named Anatoly said that the year before last, too, almost got into an unpleasant situation because of the desire to photograph for his blog military equipment, which suddenly arrived on the freight train to the city railway station.